The Company and Summary of Significant Accounting Policies

 Revenue Recognition and Concentrations

-Our Recurrency platform is a hosted solution.
+Our SmartReceipt and C4 Mobile Marketing and customer relationship management are hosted solutions.
 We generate revenue from licensing our software to clients in our software as a service model, per-message and per-minute transactional fees, and customized professional services.
 We recognize license/subscription fees over the period of the contract, service fees as the services are performed, and per-message or per-minute transaction revenue when the transaction takes place.
-Under Topic 606, revenue is recognized when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+We recognize revenue at the time that the services are rendered, the selling price is fixed, and collection is reasonably assured, provided no significant obligations remain.
 We consider authoritative guidance on multiple deliverables in determining whether each deliverable represents a separate unit of accounting.
-Some customers are billed on a month to month basis with no contractual term and are collected by credit card.
-Revenue is recognized at the time that the services are rendered, and the selling price is fixed with a set range of plans.
+Some customers are billed on a month to month basis with no contractual term and is collected by credit card.
+Revenue is recognized at the time that the services are rendered and the selling price is fixed with a set range of plans.
 Cash received in advance of the performance of services is recorded as deferred revenue.

 We primarily issue stock-based awards to employees in the form of stock options.
 We determine compensation expense associated with stock options based on the estimated grant date fair value method using the Black-Scholes valuation model.
-We recognize compensation expense using a straight-line amortization method over the respective vesting period.
+We generally recognize compensation expense using a straight-line amortization method over the respective vesting period for awards that are ultimately expected to vest.
+Accordingly, stock-based compensation expense for 2014 and 2013 has been reduced for estimated forfeitures.
+When estimating forfeitures, we consider voluntary termination behaviors as well as trends of actual option forfeitures.

 Research and Development Expenditures